beloglazov/openstack-neat/README.rst

 the required components:

 1. `pyqcy <https://github.com/Xion/pyqcy>`_ – a QuickCheck-like testing
-   framework for Python.
+   framework for Python, FreeBSD License.
 2. `PyContracts <http://andreacensi.github.com/contracts/>`_ – a Python
-   library for Design by Contract (DbC).
+   library for Design by Contract (DbC), GNU Lesser General Public License.
 3. `SQLAlchemy <http://www.sqlalchemy.org/>`_ – a Python SQL toolkit and
-   Object Relational Mapper (used by the core OpenStack service).
+   Object Relational Mapper (used by the core OpenStack service), MIT License.
 4. `Bottle <http://bottlepy.org/>`_ – a micro web-framework for Python,
-   authentication using the same credentials used to authenticate in the Nova API.
+   authentication using the same credentials used to authenticate in the Nova API, MIT License.
 5. `python-novaclient <https://github.com/openstack/python-novaclient>`_
-   – a Python Nova API client implementation.
+   – a Python Nova API client implementation, Apache 2.0 License.
 6. `Sphinx <http://sphinx.pocoo.org/>`_ – a documentation generator for
-   Python.
+   Python, BSD License.

 Global Manager
 --------------